quantum-tinkerer/MeanFi/DESIGN.md

 - `DensityCoordinates` describes entry addresses; slices are derived from them.
   `DensityResult` exposes computed values, optional entry errors, and physical metadata, including evaluation temperature.
-Model-based results retain known internal energy, shared by selected views and energy helpers.
+Model-based results retain known internal energy, preserved by selected views.
 Its immutable payload is private.
 Missing entries are unknown.
   Only internal constrained reconstruction assembles incomplete blocks with zeros.
 - `space/` builds one compact representation of Hermiticity and pairing